obicons/avis/README.md

-# RMCK
+# Avis
-RMCK is the robotic model checker.
+Avis is the aerial vehicle in situ model checker.

 ## Building
 Just run `make`.